 “No one can serve two masters; for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and mammon [money, possessions, fame, status, or whatever is valued more than the Lord.”

 – Matthew 6:24

-To me the choice is clear who I would want to serve, but we all have to make this choice on our own, so make sure you make the right one today!
+To me the choice is clear who I want to serve, but we all have to make this choice on our own.
+Make sure you make the right one today!

 Seek Him First!